Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after graduation with a Level 1-3 certificate, most animal handlers were either in employment or in further study.
+*Three years after completion of L1, 2 or 3 Certificate - Veterinary Assisting.
+Three years after graduation with a Level 1-3 certificate, most animal handlers were either in employment or in further study.
 A low proportion were overseas or receiving a benefit.
-The median salary was around $26,900 two years after graduation.
+The median salary was around $34,000 two years after graduation.

 Horse trainers are on Immigration New Zealand’s Immediate Skill Shortage List for the Waikato/Bay of Plenty region.
 If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.